Speak to a local memory care advisor 24/7: (888) 595-9951 Sponsored Ad

 Memory care in Rehoboth Beach and Delaware is more expensive than general senior living options like independent and assisted living but tends to fall within a similar price range as other nearby cities in the state.
 It offers specialized care for those with dementia and Alzheimer's, making it an essential but costlier choice for families needing those services.

-Situated at 17028 Cadbury Circle in Sussex county, The Moorings At Lewes excels at providing memory care services to seniors in Lewes, DE as well as those who reside in nearby cities.
-The Moorings At Lewes offers amenities that include care plans that promote independence, registered nurses that specialize in dementia care and help during meal times to Sussex county senior citizens, with license number 85053.
-The Moorings At Lewes contains 40 memory care units and offers multiple care levels.
+Situated at 17028 Cadbury Circle in Sussex county, Cadbury At Lewes Assisted Living has a wonderful reputation for providing Alzheimer’s care services to dementia sufferers in Lewes, DE as well as those who reside in nearby cities.
+Cadbury At Lewes Assisted Living has 45 Alzheimer’s care units and offers multiple care levels.

-Located at 1100 Norman Eskridge Highway, inside 19973 zip code area in Sussex county, Seaford Center offers Alzheimer’s care to Seaford, DE older adults with dementia and offers services like enclosed courtyard and facility grounds, aided morning and evening dressing and physical, occupational and speech therapy.
-Seaford Center contains a total of 124 memory care units.
-Seaford Center is officially licensed to provide care, with license # 85015.
+Located at 1100 Norman Eskridge Highway, inside 19973 zip code area in Sussex county, Seaford Center offers assisted living and memory care to Seaford, DE seniors with dementia and offers services such as care focused on residents’ abilities, emergency pullcords in bedrooms and bathrooms and mental games.
+Seaford Center provides a total of 124 dementia units.
+Seaford Center is licensed to provide care, with license # 85015.

 When considering how to pay for memory care in Rehoboth Beach, Delaware, one of the first questions often asked is whether Medicare covers the costs.
 In short, Medicare, the federal health insurance program for people aged 65 and older, does not cover long-term memory care costs, which are typically associated with Alzheimer's disease or other forms of dementia.
 However, there are some aspects of memory care that Medicare may cover under specific conditions.